 I’m enamored with versatile soft plastics because let’s face it—fishing is expensive at times.
 In addition, having one bait that works well for several applications decreases clutter, time consuming organization tasks and the frustration of digging through your tackle bag looking for what you need.

 I can confidently say that the Zoom Brush Hog is one of the more versatile soft plastics I’ve found.
 Regardless of the conditions or time of year, there always seems to be a way to get bites with it.

-- Texas rig—This is probably the most popular way to fish a Brush Hog and it might be my favorite.
+- Texas rig—The Texas rig is probably the most popular way to fish a Brush Hog and it might be my favorite.
 Its larger profile represents a substantial meal to bass, but it doesn’t have many appendages to get “hung” on heavy cover.
 This is why I love flipping and pitching the thickest stuff I can find with the Brush Hog.
 It slides through small openings easily and because it’s a fairly heavy bait, it’s very easy to skip underneath docks—even for beginners.

 - Carolina rig—In the summer months, I love to chunk a full-sized Brush Hog on the ol’ ball and chain rig when the bass are keying on larger forage.
 Although it’s big, it actually sinks very slowly which makes it an excellent choice for a Carolina rig—it stays above vegetation well and keeps itself in the strike zone very well.
 As the weather cools, I’ll use a Baby Brush Hog on a Carolina rig as the bass head back to their deep water haunts.
 I’ve experience great hookup ratios and a lot of bites this way.